-The ACLU-CT supports Senate Bill 1058 as a necessary but not, alone, sufficient step to ensuring that no one ever dies in DOC custody during a public health crisis again.
-By providing a clear path and more appropriate health risk assessment for times when there is a public health emergency, the revised compassionate release standard could save lives - if only governmental agencies cared to do so.
-We urge this Committee to support this bill, but we also urge the executive branch to do more to prevent unnecessary death in DOC custody during this and future pandemics.
+The ACLU-CT supports Senate Bill 6738 as one of the many necessary steps to ensuring that no one ever dies in DOC custody during a public health crisis again.
+By providing a clear path and more appropriate health risk assessment for times when there is a public health emergency, the revised compassionate release standard could save lives-if only governmental agencies cared to do so.
+We urge this Committee to support Senate Bill 6738, but we also urge the executive branch to do more to prevent unnecessary death in DOC custody during this and future pandemics.